chandraharsha111/hugocontentdraft/content/posts/thoughts-on-investing.md

 **Currency Denominated Investments** - *Bonds, Money market funds, Bank deposits, Cash*

    Almost all of the major currencies have declined in value over time with inflation.
-So unless we are getting paid extremely well for having them, holding this class of investments do not make much sense to me.
+So unless we are getting paid extremely well for having them, holding this class of investments do not make much sense.
 Mostly this asset class produces lower returns with lower risk, for example bank deposit.
 But, *its not the case always* as in [deflationary](https://www.investopedia.com/terms/d/deflation.asp) periods.

 **Productive assets** - *Farm land, Business, House*

-  In this category, we decide how much to pay for the asset based on what the asset itself will produce.
+  In this category, we decide how much to pay for an asset based on what the asset itself will produce.
 For example when we buy an acre of land, we can expect the farm to produce certain average yield over a period of few years.
-We can roughly calculate cost of tenant farmer, taxes etc to determine the cash it can deliver to us.
-There can be some years where the investor could be affected by drought etc, there will be some great years where the yield is high due to improvement in farming equipment.
+There can be some years where the owner could be affected by drought etc, there will be some great years where the yields would be decent(based on several factors like better farming equipment or infrastructure etc).
+Investors can roughly calculate maintenance costs, taxes etc to determine the cash the farm can deliver to the owner.
 Our job as an investor is take this into account and pay a fair price for a successful investment.

-  Some people can even speculate on these sort of assets such as stock traders.
-However, when we look historically owning productive assets such as stocks(ownership in a piece of business) resulted in greater returns relatively to other two categories.Therefore, when we are investing in stocks having this approach of looking at what the business does few years from now can help investors to be rational in mindset.
+  When we are investing in stocks having this approach of looking at what the business does few years from now can help investors to be rational in mindset.
+Owning productive assets such as stocks(ownership in a piece of business) resulted in greater returns relatively to other two categories historically

 ```
-If you find my basic reasoning sensible, let me go further to classify the investors based on the amount of time they have to look for investment opportunities.
+If you find my explanation reasonable, let me go further to classify the investors based on the amount of time they have to look for investment opportunities.
    - Active Investor
    - Passive Investor
 ```